rkitover/docker-shell-guide/README.md

 allotment, but keep in mind that the docker VM generally needs fewer resources than a traditional VM.

+On Windows you will also need to share the `C` drive, or whichever drive has your profile directory, as that will be your linux home directory.

 ### Docker Images

 Now that you have taken care of the preliminaries, I will describe how to run